run-llama/llama_deploy/examples/docker-kubernetes/README.md

 With our multi-agent-app setup, we only need to build one common Docker image from which we can run the individual services.
 The `Dockerfile` for that common image is found in `multi-agent-app/Dockerfile`.
-Before building the docker image and launching the services

-As with local launcher, we first need to set the required environment variables.
+Before building the docker image and launching the services (as with the case for launching without Docker), we first need to set the required environment variables.

 Fill in the values in the `template.env.docker` file and after doing so rename the file to `.env.docker`.
 Note there are some variables there that we recommend not modifying as they are used to the service definitions establisehed in the